O1ahmad/ansible-role-lotus/README.md

   - [License](#license)
   - [Author Information](#author-information)

-Ansible role that installs and configures Lotus, a Go-implementation of the Filecoin distributed storage network blockchian protocol.
+Ansible role that installs and configures Lotus: a Go-implementation of the Filecoin distributed storage network blockchain protocol.

 ##### Supported Platforms:
 ```